Canine DNA Coat Color Testing

 awaw – 2 copies of the non-tan point allele

 awat - 1 copy of the non-tan point allele and 1 copy of the tan point allele

 atat - 2 copies of the tan point allele

-Test Fee: $58 per sample for the first locus test and $20 for each subsequent coat color locus tested requested at the time of sample submission.
+- The cost for testing is $58 (US) per canine for the first locus test and $20 for each subsequent coat color locus tested at the same time of sample submission.
 Also, a $10 discount per test for 5 or more samples submitted at the same time (order form will calculate testing fees).